Esteban Cambiasso: Style of play

-Cambiasso was a complete, versatile, consistent, and modern footballer, who possessed acute tactical intelligence, and who was capable of playing in several midfield and defensive positions; although predominantly a central, box-to-box, or defensive midfielder, he was also deployed as a playmaking sweeper on occasion.
-A strong, left footed player, he was gifted with stamina, good technique, passing range and vision, attributes which allowed him to distribute the ball and create chances for teammates.
-In his prime, he was also a quick and hard-working player who was effective defensively, thanks to his strong tackling ability and reading of the game; after winning back possession, he was also capable of then initiating attacking plays or scoring goals himself, courtesy of his creative and offensive attributes.
-His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
+Cambiasso was primarily a central midfielder, capable of playing as a defensive or box-to-box midfielder.
+Cambiasso was also deployed occasionally as a playmaking sweeper.
+He was left-footed and known for his passing range, tactical intelligence, and ability to distribute the ball and create chances.
+His role has been likened to that of a metodista, a midfielder who can dictate play while also contributing defensively.

 Eurosport said about Cambiasso, when José Mourinho was still managing Inter, "There is nothing glamorous about the bald Argentine, but he is the heartbeat of the Inter side that have become the dominant force in Italian football.
 Just the kind of determined, hard-running midfielder José Mourinho loves.
 Originally a destroyer, the 29-year-old has become increasingly adventurous from an offensive standpoint, and weighs in with six to eight goals per season."

 Goal said, "All in all, this player is one of the greatest players to have ever pulled an Inter shirt on and to grace the pitch in the Serie A. He is an intelligent midfielder, who has the capacity to change the shape of a game off his own boot.
 He is one of the most influential midfielders in Italian football, and for that reason and many more, he will certainly be remembered as one of the most talented players of all time."
 In 2017, Sean Lunt of The Versed pronounced him one of the most under-rated players of the last 15 years.